The web pages could use an overhaul

 All look good.
 There's an oddity with Firefox not being able to load "Reader" mode.
 No link to Redmine.

-#16 Updated by Robin Mills almost 3 years ago
+#16 Updated by Robin Mills about 3 years ago

 I didn't read the whole of website/README.
 I'll have a look at this later.